20 May Babinsky. Family (1967 – 1975). 4: Food Shopping

 On the trolley, I dragged my bags over the legs of other passengers as they dragged theirs over mine.
 We of the heavy bags felt untouchable.

 (An anekdot about five contradictions of socialism: 1.
 No unemployment but nobody does anything; 2.
-Nobody does anything but the target numbers are met; 3.
+Nobody does anything but the production targets are met; 3.
 Target numbers are met but nothing is available in stores; 4.
 Nothing is available in stores but on special occasions everybody’s tables are loaded; 5.
 On special occasions everybody’s tables are loaded but everybody is complaining.)

 I kept a nonstop lookout for nonperishable delicacies: mayonnaise, canned peas, sprats.
 In anticipation of the next birthday or holiday, I hid them on book shelves behind books or in the wardrobe behind the linen because Dima was a nosher.